 4. Try other ad types

-ETAs and RSAs aren’t the only way to go when it comes to paid search ad types on Google.
+ETAs and RSAs aren’t the only way to go when it comes to paid search ad types on Google or Microsoft.
 We also have call ads, which are popular among small businesses due to their purpose of driving calls.
 You can also try dynamic ads or smart campaigns for Google Search to let the machine learning do the heavy lifting when it comes time to create ads.

-Display ads are another great alternative from Google where you can ditch the text altogether and have fun with creative images that show across the web.
+Display ads or Microsoft’s multimeadia ads are other great alternatives from the platforms where you can ditch the text altogether and have fun with creative images that show across the web.
 Or if your business sells products, Google Shopping can work wonders for increasing sales.

 5. Try other ad platforms

-This is a Google Ads announcement, therefore, it’s unique to just that one platform.
-If you truly want to hold onto ETAs, there’s still an option on other search engines, like Microsoft Ads.
+These are Google Ads and Microsoft Ads announcements, therefore, it’s unique to just that one platform.
+There are plenty of other advertising options, like Facebook’s Meta for Business.
 Additionally, no small business PPC strategy is complete without a well-rounded multi-channel approach.

 Take this update as an opportunity to look at your whole small business marketing approach and see where there are gaps.
 There’s plenty of fish in the advertising sea, so feel free to explore social ads, print ads, and more to help boost your paid search efforts.